Jersey Devil: Description and explanation

 Writing in Jan Harold Brunvand's American Folklore: An Encyclopedia, Rutgers Professor Angus Kress Gillespie called the Jersey Devil "an obscure regional legend" for most of its existence, and said that "after more than 250 years in oral circulation, the legend of the 'Jersey Devil' has many variations ...".
 Gillespie cites the Devil's image used on T-shirts, buttons, and postcards, and cocktails named after the Devil, as indications that "the recent history of the Jersey Devil is more in the realm of popular culture than folklore".

+Writer Dan Evon noticed some similarities between the Jersey Devil and an existing megabat species found in Africa, Hypsignathus monstrosus.

 Hoaxes

 Gordon Stein in Encyclopedia of Hoaxes (1993) noted that the alleged footprints of the Jersey Devil during 1909 resembled a horse's hoof.
 According to Stein, a man later admitted he had faked some of these footprints.

 Geoff Tibballs in The World's Greatest Hoaxes (2006) has claimed that Norman Jeffries was involved in hoaxing the Jersey Devil:

 He also planted nonfictional newspaper stories about new sightings of the Devil.
 During 1909, Jeffries with his friend Jacob Hope, an animal trainer, purchased a kangaroo from a circus and glued artificial claws and bat wings onto it.
 They declared to the public they had captured the Devil and it was displayed at the museum.
 Twenty years later, Jeffries admitted to the hoax.